Development management in the United Kingdom: Proposed reforms to system

 LPAs are under constant pressure to improve the speed, efficiency and quality of decision making.
-Applicants are usually advised to engage in discussion with the LPA before finalizing any planning application in order to research the relevant planning policies and other local issues.
+Applicants are usually advised to engage in discussion with the LPA before finalising any planning application in order to research the relevant planning policies and other local issues.
 LPAs vary in their attitude to pre-application discussion but the advantage is to front load the process, and reduce the formal planning application closer to a “rubber stamp”.
 In the past developers often submitted a planning application as the start of what was expected to be a lengthy process of negotiation with the LPA.
 Attitudes have now changed and few LPAs will agree to accept significantly amended proposals after submission of the application since this would require them to restart public consultations and so delay their decision.
 Along with the requirement to prepare well written and complete documentation with the original submission this puts the onus increasingly on the applicant to get their proposal right first time.

 About half a million planning applications are submitted throughout the UK each year.
 Of those around 60% relate to “householder applications” – that is for extensions or alterations to an individual's house.
 A much larger number of householder proposals are classed as permitted development and do not require a planning application to be made.
 Only about 30% of householder planning applications are significantly altered before being granted, or are actually refused permission as unacceptable.
 This raises the issue of whether the time of LPAs is being well spent when such types of minor development could be codified and either excluded from planning control altogether, or subject to a much simpler regime of control.
 Among other things this would free resources for more important work in implementing local planning policies which would be of wider public benefit.
 The UK Government periodically prepares new legislation along these lines.